AndriiLytvyniuk/SpaceXApp/README.md

 - Application follows CLEAN architecture.
 There are 3 modules: *app*, *data* and *domain* and *app* knows only about interfaces and models of *domain*, and there implementaion is hidden in *data* module.
 - Application is implemented by MVVM pattern, and ViewModel is tested by unittests
+- Pagination.
+SpaceX api allows to get information about all launches at once or get number of launches, but current app implementation doesn't rely on that.
+It just gets data by small portions, which are requested by UI.
 - Retrofit is used as networking library
 - JavaRx
 - Dagger2 as a DI